 The four folio editions are treated slightly differently from the other titles, since there are so many more surviving copies; since people are often interested in the number of surviving copies of each folio and not of all of them combined into a single title; and since F2, F3, and F4 were each published in multiple issues.
 Each folio is treated as a distinct title: when you click on one of them, you will see a listing of all issues of that edition, described in brief.
 The count of extant editions at the top of this page thus provides the total for each folio edition.
 Much of the initial information about the First Folio was gathered from Eric Rasmussen and Anthony West's census (see References).
 The initial data for the Second, Third, and Fourth Folios derives from the Shakespeare Folios Project begun by Cyrus Mulready with Adam G. Hooks, Emma Smith, and Sarah Werner.
 In 2019, the Shakespeare Folios Project began a collaboration with the Shakespeare Census, and we are very grateful to these editors for sharing their data with us.
 We have also searched auction records for copies going back to 1990; before that date, information about each copy is more sparse, and it therefore becomes difficult to ensure that a given copy is not already in the Census either because of a later auction record or because it has since made its way into an institution repository.

 A note about the number of First Folios: the Shakespeare Census differs from the Rasmussen and West census in that it includes only presently extant copies.
 For this reason, the Shakespeare Census does not include 7 copies of F1 that are included in Rasmussen and West (their numbers 218, 219, 221, 223, 226, 227, and 228), because these copies are currently untraceable and presumed lost.
 If any of them do turn up, they will of course be added to the Shakespeare Census.
-Subtracting these 7 copies from Rasmussen and West's total of 232 copies, and adding the three that have turned up since then (SC 5004, SC 5151, SC 5187) yields 228 copies included in the Shakespeare Census.
+Subtracting these 7 copies from Rasmussen and West's total of 232 copies, and adding the four that have surfaced since then (SC 5004, SC 5151, SC 5187, SC 5381) yields 229 copies included in the Shakespeare Census.

 A list of "ghost" copies recorded (mainly) in ESTC Holdings Details or (in a few cases) in other library catalogs or in Bartlett – which turn out not to exist – can be found here.